GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
  <summary>Implicit grant settings were overwritten when updating other application settings</summary>

-A fix has been applied so that if a Tenant Admin enables the ID Token in the **Implicit Grant settings** via Azure Portal and proceeds to change any application settings in the TechPass portal, the changes in the Azure Portal will be discarded.
+A fix has been applied so that if a Tenant Admin enables the ID Token in the **Implicit Grant settings** via Azure Portal and proceeds to change any application settings in the TechPass Portal, the changes in the Azure Portal will be discarded.

 </details>